2020 Award Winners – Hilton Hotel Manchester

 West London NHS Trust

-Balraj Basra works within a Medium Secure Forensic Men’s Unit and supervises approximately 20 staff at West London NHS Trust.
-He took over this newly built inpatient unit just over three years ago, and everyone that visits the unit cannot believe how the environment still looks as new as it did when the building was handed over.
+Balraj works within a Medium Secure Forensic Men’s Unit and supervises approximately 20 staff at the West London NHS Trust.
+He took over this newly built inpatient unit just over three years ago and has successfully managed to maintain the facility to an incredibly high standard.
+He has also worked hard to complete ESOL training (English for Speakers of Other Languages) which has enabled him to teach and engage with staff more effectively.

 Project Search Team